 - Rename your OS161 source tree to just os161.
 You can also (optionally)

 Each of you has been assigned a group number.
 You can find out group number

 % groupsThis command tells you all the Unix groups to which you belong.
-One of them should be in the range from os-001 to os-060.
+One should be "os-" followed by three digits, such as "os-001".
 This is your group number (or group id) for this course.
-Below, we use GRP_NR to denote this group number.
+We will refer to the full group name ("os-001") as GRP_NR.

 - You will first need to setup your SVN repository.
 This repository will